CCM19/ccm19doks/docs/plugins/erweiterte_statistik.md

 ## Use of the mask

-At the top left you can select whether the data should be displayed absolutely - i.e. the pure numbers or as a percentage.
+On the top left you can select whether the data should be displayed absolutely - i.e. the pure numbers or as a percentage.

 The percentage values are available but for the past but only for some short periods because very long only the approvals were logged, but no insertions.
 They were only counted for the respective month for the accounting and then discarded